google/go-cloud/CONTRIBUTING.md

 -   Do a final review of the one-line PR summary, ensuring that it meets the guidelines (e.g., "blob: add more blobbing") and accurately describes the change.
+-   If the PR includes a breaking change, which should be declared via a commit with `BREAKING_CHANGE_OK` in it (Travis checks for this), add `BREAKING_CHANGE` to the PR summary (e.g., "blob: BREAKING_CHANGE remove old blob").
+You can omit this if the change is technically breaking, but not expected to affect users (e.g., it's a breaking change to an object that wasn't in the last tagged release yet, or it's a change to a portable API function that's only expected to be used by driver implementations)
 -   Delete the automatically added commit lines; these are generally not interesting and make commit history harder to read.